What is an autonomous system? What are ASNs?

-In today’s interconnected world, the smooth functioning of the internet relies on countless networks communicating seamlessly.
+In today’s interconnected world, the ongoing functioning of the internet relies on hundreds of thousands of networks communicating seamlessly.
 At the heart of this global connectivity lie Autonomous Systems (AS) and their unique identifiers, the Autonomous System Numbers (ASNs).
-Whether you’re a network engineer, a developer, or just curious about how internet routing works, understanding ASNs is key to grasping the backbone of modern data transmission.

 An Autonomous System Number (ASN) is a unique identifier assigned to each AS.
 Much like a city’s postal code, an ASN tells the internet “who’s who” among networks.
 These numbers come in two primary formats: